Code of Conduct

 Patrons must not loan equipment to others.

-Due to the nature of the items contained in the Library of Things, these items will not be holdable or shared via delivery with other CWMARS libraries.
+Due to the nature of the items contained in the Library of Things, these items will not be shared via delivery with other CWMARS libraries.
+Library of Things items can be placed on hold to be picked up at the Westborough Public Library.
 All library patrons are required to check out and return Library of Things items at the main floor Circulation Desk.

 DISCLAIMER